HomeBusinessAdviceEssential Steps to Preparing Your Land for Construction

 5. Level and Grade the Land

-6. Soil Testing and Compaction
+6. Soil Analysis and Stabilization

-7. Set Up Utilities and Access Roads
+7. Establish Utilities and Build Access Roads

 8. Implement Safety Measures and Site Security